alexandre-pod/web-workflow/README.md

 The index.html can import template into the file with the syntax of module gulp-file-include.

-Any other ressources are copied to the build folder
+Any other ressources are copied to the build folder.

+A default service worker is present, and it is possible to list files to keep in cache.